DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/index.md

 (And if custom logic are to be implemented in JSON anyway, it might be better to just go with an established programming language)

-This is also partially done to assess scripting in a larger-scale and the feasibility of porting scripting to future MTR versions.
+This is also partially done to assess scripting in a larger-scale and the feasibility of porting scripting to future MTR mod versions.

 ## Will the JSON Format stay available?
 Don't worry, the JSON Format will remain available as a simplified form of customizing PIDS, and will not be removed anytime soon.
 It's just another type of preset that is available alongside Scripted PIDS Preset.